Saqlain-Shadab/A-B_TestingwithRegression/README.md

-# 📈 Marketing Campaign Optimization through A/B Testing & Regression Analysis
+# 📈 Advertisement Campaign through A/B Testing & Regression Analysis

 **Project Overview**
 This project evaluates and optimizes digital advertising performance using **A/B testing and regression analysis**.
 It aims to identify whether **Facebook** or **Google AdWords** offers better results in terms of clicks, conversions, and cost-efficiency.
 These insights enable data-driven decisions for **strategic budget allocation**.